phantasma-io/phantasmaphoenix-gitbook/developers/sdks/unity/examples/link/update-an-nfts-ram.md

 # Update an NFT's RAM

-{% hint style="warning" %}
+{% hint style="info" %}
-The current Carbon validator still does not implement `Runtime.WriteToken(...)`.
-Keep this page as a legacy reference only; do not expect this example to work on current VM-enabled nodes.
+`Runtime.WriteToken(...)` is implemented by the current Carbon validator.
+It uses the runtime-visible Phantasma NFT ID, not the internal Carbon instance ID.
 {% endhint %}

 This example shows how to update the RAM of an NFT.
 A transaction script is created and sent using the `SendTransaction()` method from the `PhantasmaLinkClient` class.
+If the token has an `onWrite` trigger, the trigger runs before the native RAM update; a failing trigger rolls the write back.

 ```csharp
 public void UpdateNFTsRAM()